Grilling chicken thighs on a gas grill is quick, easy, and full of flavor, whether you're using bone-in or boneless thighs.

 Pro Tips:

-- Trim any extra skin and any visible fat to prevent flair-ups.
+- Trim visible fat and excess skin to help prevent flare-ups.

 To adjust the recipe size: